mozilla-conduit/suite/README.md

 The "local-dev" container includes command-line tools used to interact with Conduit services.

-To set up the container run `docker-compose run local-dev`.
+To set up the container run `docker-compose run --rm local-dev`.
 You will be placed inside of a repository cloned from http://hg.test.
 You can use it as a normal local development repository.